Barbara Corcoran Of ‘Shark Tank’ Says Investing In A Coat Helped Her Find Success

 Corcoran is known for being hard on Shark Tank entrepreneurs who do not, according to her assessment, present a powerful image.
 Corcoran famously criticized eyelash company CEO Mikki Bey for crying during her pitch, leading Bey to defend herself in an op-ed after her Shark Tank episode aired.

 But Corcoran’s success was not just due to a fancy coat.
 As Smart Company reported, she also became a master of her own marketing.
-In order to get her name in respectable print, she fed real estate data to The New York Times, which resulted in a feature that included her picture.
+In order to get her name in respectable print, she fed real estate data to the New York Times, which resulted in a feature that included her picture.
 All of a sudden, Corcoran was not just another agent slogging away on the city’s real estate circuit — she was someone who knew what she was talking about.

-Quickly Corcoran discovered she could not do it all, and focused her skills on what she was best at.
+Quickly Corcoran discovered she could not do it all and focused her skills on what she was best at.
 She tapped sales agents to do the on-the-ground business of bringing in revenue, while she stuck to other tasks.
 According to Smart Company‘s analysis of Corcoran’s actions, there is a business lesson here: “an opportunity cost to the time you spend doing tasks you hate.”

 Corcoran has developed a strong business sense, including customer psychology.
 Smart Company reported that Corcoran sees people as interested in short-term problems and benefits, without a clear idea of how things may work in the long term.
 Her sense of people is central to her overall success in business, not only with those to whom she’s selling but with whom she’s working.
 Anyone who’s watched Shark Tank knows she sometimes butts heads with other members of the panel looking to get the next big deal.